meiguiyu/Udacity_ML_nanodegree3/README.md

 <br/><br/>

 ## Model Deployment
-*TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+*TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.<br/><br/>
 The best model (generated from automl) is deployed using ACI webservice.
 See below for the ACI configuration settings and the status of endpoint deployed.
 <br/><br/>
 *Figure 13: Code to deploy the model*